 • preferred method of hair drying;

-• structure and density of hair;
+• structure and density of hair (not as precisely as a density calculator);

 • problems related to hair and scalp;